History of the Montreal Canadiens: 1917–1932: Early National Hockey League

 The Montreal Forum, which in later decades became synonymous with the Canadiens, was opened in 1924 to house the expansion Montreal Maroons, one of two new teams in the NHL that season.
 The Canadiens were invited to inaugurate the arena as the natural ice surface at the Mount Royal Arena was not ready to host NHL games.
 The team played the first game in Forum history on November 29, 1924, a 7–1 victory over the Toronto St. Patricks.
 The Canadiens took residence at the Forum in 1926, sharing it with the Maroons until the latter ceased operations in 1938.
 Only nine days after their first NHL regular season game at the Forum, on December 8, 1924, what would become the new NHL's longest running rivalry was initiated as the Canadiens played "the other" expansion team for the 1924–25 season for the very first time: the United States-based Boston Bruins, whom the visiting Canadiens, playing for their first-ever NHL regular season game in the United States, defeated in a 4–3 comeback victory at the Boston Arena.

 For the 1924–25 season, the Canadiens celebrated their world champion status with a special jersey design.
 The team moved their CH logo to their sleeves and played with a large world globe logo crest on their jersey fronts.
 Montreal finished third in the league standings and defeated Toronto in the semi-final.
 The players on the first-place Hamilton Tigers refused to participate in a playoff series unless they were paid an additional $200 each.
 When they failed to relent on their demands, NHL president Frank Calder suspended the entire team, and declared the Canadiens to be the league champions.
-The Habs thus traveled to the Pacific Coast to play the WCHL's Victoria Cougars in the 1925 Stanley Cup Finals.
+The Habs thus traveled to the Pacific Coast to play the WCHL's Victoria Cougars in the 1925 Stanley Cup Final.
 The Cougars won the best-of-five series, 3–1; it was the last time a non-NHL team won the Stanley Cup.

 Georges Vezina collapsed during the first game of the 1925–26 season.
 He was diagnosed with tuberculosis and never played again, succumbing to the illness in March 1926.
 In his honour, the team donated a new award to the league, the Vezina Trophy, to be given to the goaltender who allowed the fewest goals over the course of the season.
 The first recipient was his replacement, George Hainsworth.
 Vezina was inducted into the Hockey Hall of Fame upon its creation in 1945.